AntonBergaker/InterpolatedParser/README.md

 # InterpolatedParser

-InterpolatedParser is a [nuget](https://www.nuget.org/packages/InterpolatedParser/) library enabling string interpolation, but in reverse.
+InterpolatedParser is a [nuget](https://www.nuget.org/packages/InterpolatedParser/) library enabling string interpolation, but in reverse — akin to `scanf` in C.

 Example code:
 ```csharp